 How much clothing is enough, and how much is too much?
 This depends on what we're doing and where.
 The clothing required for a beach campout in Florida during summer will differ considerably from that needed at a fall hunting camp in Alaska.
 Much also depends on the person.
 Some folks have metabolisms and body fat that allow them to remain comfortable sitting on a frozen lake during a snowstorm while others start shivering if a cloud momentarily obscures the sun.

 Much of our decision-making will be based simply upon common sense.
 If it's winter, we'll need more clothes to stay warm, including a big coat or parka, gloves, a warm toboggan or other headgear, and perhaps some insulated underwear.
 On a summer outing in the desert, we'll want an outfit that protects our skin from the intense sun while helping us avoid overheating.
-If we're hiking a full day to our camp in the mountains, it's probably a good ideal to add to our pack a wool sweater, long pants, extra socks and some sort of hat or cap.
+If we're hiking a full day to your camp in the mountains, it's probably a good idea to add to your pack a wool sweater, long pants, extra socks and some sort of hat or cap.

 Assembling a Camping Wardrobe

 One way to assemble a good wardrobe of camp clothing is to choose various items of clothing that can be mixed and matched to handle different trips and different conditions.
 To do this, we'll need items of clothing in four basic categories: inner layer, mid layer, insulation layer and outer layer.